Public Toilet Etiquette in 10 Easy Steps

 10. The answer to everything

-Popular culture would have you think that people still argue over the toilet seat but actually there is nothing to discuss: Lift to pee, put back down when you finish, regardless of whether you share the toilet with women or not.
+Popular culture would have you think that people still argue over the toilet seat but actually there’s nothing to discuss: Lift to pee and put back down when you finish, regardless of whether you share the toilet with women or not.
 End of story.

-Using the toilet is one of those things we do repeatedly throughout the day, with very little thought.
-This is why it’s important to remember that good manners start at home and kids should be encouraged to adopt polite habits early.
-If you have more burning questions on etiquette, sign up to our newsletter and get in touch to tell us what you’d like us to cover next.
+Just because you do something multiple times a day doesn’t mean that you can neglect your manners in the process.
+In fact, good manners start at home and kids should be encouraged to adopt polite habits early.
+If you have more burning questions on style or etiquette, sign up to our newsletter and get in touch to tell us what you’d like us to cover next.
 Now wash your hands.